 Optima Foot and Ankle

 Crush injuries, playing sports, and general wear-and-tear are some common causes of foot pain.
 If you regularly experience foot pain, and it keeps you from activities you love, don’t wait to seek treatment.
-At Optima Foot and Ankle, with the convenient location in Bend, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, specialize in the diagnosis and treatment of foot pain.
+At Optima Foot and Ankle, with the convenient locations in Bend, Oregon, and Redmond, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, specialize in the diagnosis and treatment of foot pain.
 Use the online scheduling tool to book an appointment or call the nearest office today.